OpenSaMD/OpenSaMD/docs/0-intended-use/index.md

 ## Part of the Body / Type of Tissue Interacted With

 The device is stand-alone software.
-It receives input from the user and outputs information.
 It does not come in contact with tissue or bodily fluids.

 ## Variants / Accessories